Suitland, Maryland: 20th century

-Suitland Junior-Senior High School, was the first high school in Suitland.
-The building was dedicated on November 15, 1951 to the high ideal of freedom of education, with John W. McNamara presiding as master-of-ceremonies and principal Thomas Warthen accepting the dedication on behalf of the students and faculty.
+Suitland Junior-Senior High School (now Suitland High School), was the first high school in Suitland.
+The building was dedicated on November 15, 1951, to the high ideal of freedom of education, with John W. McNamara presiding as master-of-ceremonies and principal Thomas Warthen accepting the dedication on behalf of the students and faculty.
 Nearby was also LaReine High School, offering a Roman Catholic education for girls.
 LaReine was eventually closed, and its students transferred to nearby Bishop McNamara High School which became co-educational.

 The 1950s and 1960s were a period of major growth for Suitland, as new middle and working-class families settled into the newly built residential communities.
 However, this population boom came to an end around 1970 due to several converging factors.
 These included the availability of cheaper land and lower taxes in neighboring county jurisdictions; the ending of the postwar baby boom; the slowdown in the rate of federal government growth; and migration patterns spurred by school busing mandates leading to regional demographic shifts.

 The 1970s were both the beginning of a period of population adjustment and a recognition of Suitland's unique local history.
 Beginning in 1973, Prince George's County became the largest school district to adopt a busing plan after the Supreme Court's ruling on Brown v.
 Board of Education.
 The demographic changes caused by desegregation busing changed the county, transforming a great number of neighborhoods that were formerly white and middle-class to majority black and middle-class, and these shifts are reflected in the current population demographic of the Suitland CDP.

 In 1975, local historian Darlie Norton was elected to draft a local history of the township in preparation for Suitland's centennial celebration.
 A History of Suitland, Maryland, 1867–1976 (1976) includes a detailed history of early residents, businesses, land purchases, and the development of Suitland civic, public, and private enterprises.
 That same year, local resident Walter Coley organized a committee within the Suitland Civic Association to preserve the Suitland Bog, which led to the purchase of 20 acres (8.1 ha) of woods and wetland by the Maryland National Capitol Park and Planning Commission.